openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <h3><a href="https://github.com/openshift/oadp-operator">OADP OPERATOR</a>:</h3>

 <p dir="auto">OADP is the OpenShift API for Data Protection operator.
 This open source operator sets up and installs Velero on the OpenShift platform, allowing users to backup and restore applications.
-We will be installing Velero alongside the CSI plugin.</p>
+We will be installing Velero alongside the velero-plugin-for-csi plugin.</p>

 <h3><a href="https://github.com/vmware-tanzu/velero-plugin-for-csi">CSI PLUGIN</a>:</h3>

-<p dir="auto">The collection of Velero plugins for snapshotting CSI backed PVCs using the <a href="https://kubernetes.io/docs/concepts/storage/volume-snapshots/">CSI snapshot APIs</a>.</p>
+<p dir="auto">The collection of Velero plugins for snapshotting CSI backed PVCs using the <a href="https://kubernetes.io/docs/concepts/storage/volume-snapshots/">Kubernetes snapshot API</a>.</p>

 <h3><a href="https://github.com/migtools/kopia">Kopia</a>:</h3>

-<p>Kopia is a fast and secure open-source backup/restore tool that allows you to create encrypted snapshots of your data and save the snapshots to remote or cloud storage of your choice, to network-attached storage or server, or locally on your machine.</p>
+<p>Kopia is a fast and secure open-source backup/restore tool that allows you to create encrypted snapshots of your data and save the snapshots to remote or cloud object storage of your choice, to network-attached object storage or server, or local object storage on your machine.</p>

+<h3><a href="https://github.com/vmware-tanzu/velero/blob/main/design/Implemented/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md">Unified Repository</a>:</h3>

+<p>A target storage interface that works with both Restic and Kopia.</p>

 <h3>The DataUpload and DataDownload CR</h3>
 <p>